formll/experiment-starter/README.md

 **What about tensorboard/wandb/comet?** I am not a fan of GUI's for tracking training runs because in my experience the time invested in messing around with these GUI's eventually exceeds (often by far) the time it takes to create the visualizations that shows you exactly what you want.
-That said, I'm fine with *additionally* integrating one or more of these tools with the script (it's in the todo's).
+That said, I'm fine with *additionally* integrating one or more of these tools with the script.
+In fact, there is already an implementation for wandb included.

 ## Best practices and general gotchas
 - When adding a new functionality it is very important to **set default parameters such that the default behaviour is